Back to BlogSecurity

 • Curated integrations - A smaller, vetted set of tools instead of the full unvetted skill catalog.

-That's a strong infrastructure layer.
+That is a strong infrastructure layer.
 It prevents credential theft and reduces the blast radius of a malicious skill.
-But it doesn't solve policy:
+But it still does not solve authorization policy:

 • Sandboxing doesn't know that "refunds over $100 need approval" or "PRs over 500 files are not allowed."